vitaut/vitaut.net/_posts/2013-09-07-integer-to-string-conversion-in-cplusplus.md

-Apart from adding new conversion methods, I've also noticed that the benchmark used unnecessary conversion to `std::string` in some tests to compensate for string operations in the other tests.
+Apart from adding new conversion methods, I've also noticed that the benchmark used unnecessary conversion to `std::string` in some tests to compensate for string operations in the other.
 To get more useful results, I've split every such test in two, one that does conversion to `std::string` and one that doesn't.
 Tests that do unnecessary conversion to `std::string` have suffix `+std::string`.
 They are suboptimal, but I've included them for completeness.